-In the past four decades the Chrysler New Yorker has had continuous amazing success and popularity in the car industry.
+Over the past four decades the Chrysler New Yorker has had such a great amount of continuous success and popularity within the car industry.

-The New Yorker was improvised to provide better airflow and fuel/air mixture ignition.
+The New Yorker was improvised to provide driver’s with a far better airflow and fuel/air mixture ignition.